VigneshP-03/Supermarket-Management/README.md

 # Supermarket-Management
-Supermarket Management System using Java
+Supermarket Management System Project in NetBeans IDE using Java Swing GUI and Java Derby